 “Waterslide” See “Slide.”

 “Water Quality Testing Device” (WQTD) means a product designed to measure the level of a parameter in water.
-A WQTD includes a device or method to provide a visual indication of a parameter level and may include one or more reagents and accessory items.
+A WQTD includes a device or method to provide a visual indication of a parameter concentration and may include one or more reagents and accessory items.

 “Water Replenishment System” means a way to remove water from the pool as needed and replace with make-up water to maintain water quality.